InfinniPlatform/InfinniUI.readthedocs.org/docs/source/00-getting-started/index.rst

 Editing project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Project contents are metadata described as JSON-schema compatible text.
 Example project displays a generated page by default defined in ``<example>/testConfigurations/stab.json``.
 In this folder you will find other examples of JSON-schemas pages.
-You can change metadata source in the following file ``<example>/www/config.js`` - change``window.InfinniUI.config.homePage`` parameter.
+You can change metadata source in the following file ``<example>/www/config.js`` - change ``window.InfinniUI.config.homePage`` parameter.

 To view more elements which can be used in JSON-schema as well as their syntax please refer to `documentation </Elements/>`_.
-InfinniUI functionality can be expanded by custom developed elements; you can read more more about it `here <./#extention>`_
+InfinniUI functionality can be expanded by custom developed elements; you can read more about it `here <./#extention>`_.

 Configuration variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~